-“Schedule 1” is currently waiting for acceptance into the Santa Barbara International Film Festival in January 2020, and after a rolling launch through film festival season, to be released for free on the internet.
+“Schedule 1” is currently in post production and will have a final cut ready by Jan 31st.
+After a rolling launch through film festival season, the Michelle plans to release it for free on the internet.
 The positive attention the film receives will hopefully spur quicker movement from all directions to re-schedule cannabis.
 For now, the cannabis community can help support the films production and promotion costs, which have mostly come out of pocket – Michelle does not expect to turn a profit or break even, motivated by the personal experience that heightens her sense of outrage and purpose; “We are in an insane situation, over a quarter of Americans live in a legal recreational state, yet the Schedule 1 classification locks this powerful medicine away from science.
 It’s tragic.
 A medicine that I know shrank my tumor – as all the pre-clinical data suggested it would – is vilified as a dangerous street drug.”
 Michelle Kendall knows first hand how much work there is still to be done to educate patients and their care providers about the life-saving potential of cannabis, and she is up for the mission to fight for her own life, and many others.